 |SportDOG TEK Series 2.0 GPS Tracking System|

-Parents have been using GPS cell phones and watches to keep an eye on their children for quite some time already, so it makes sense we’d employ the same technology to keep our pooches safe too.
+Parents have been using GPS mobile phones and watches to keep an eye on their children for quite some time already, so it makes sense we’d employ the same technology to keep our pooches safe too.
 But what exactly is a GPS pet tracker?
 And what does it do?
 Which is the best one and what do they cost?

-There are already hundreds of GPS trackers available to purchase.
+There are already hundreds of dog GPS trackers available to purchase.
 Some are new brand names from start-up companies and there are models from well-established names in the GPS tracker industry.